Introduction

 An accessible platform is not just a matter of compliance, it’s a matter of making your training fully available to all of your learners, independently of their health conditions, impairment, or age.
 It means involving everybody in your learning program, nobody excluded.

-How Does Accessibility Impact?
+How Does Accessibility Impact the Learning Experience?

 Audience